 Loving presence empowers us to meet the big, wild world, most of it beyond our control, with great curiosity, care, and positive intent.

 What to expect

-The workshop is held in a private residence in a quiet neighborhood and is taught by Hakomi certified teachers.
-The workshop is comprised of short presentations alternating with exercises (done solo, one-on-one, or as a group), and is presented in a step-by-step format, allowing plenty of time to take in the material.
+This online workshop is comprised of short presentations alternating with exercises (done solo, one-on-one, or as a group), and is presented in a step-by-step format, allowing plenty of time to take in the material.
 Hakomi certified teachers are available and offer direction and feedback in a manner consistent with Hakomi principles.

 This program has been approved for 8 CEUs for Licensed Social Workers, Mental Health Counselors and Marriage and Family Therapists, and Certified Counselors, by the Washington State Society for Clinical Social Work.
 This program is also approved for CEUs for Licensed Massage Therapists through DiscoveryPoint School of Massage.

 • A renewed sense of connection with other people.

 • A tool that makes each moment more fulfilling.

 • A valuable practice for reducing “compassion fatigue”